 Targeted phishing campaigns are actively exploiting the vulnerability, so organizations should prioritize mitigation strategies until a patch is available and can be successfully deployed.

 Microsoft Support Diagnostic Tool (MSDT) is a diagnostic and troubleshooting tool that comes with Windows.
 According to Microsoft’s documentation, it “Invokes a troubleshooting pack at the command line or as part of an automated script, enabling additional options without user input.”

 What are URL Handlers?

 When an application is installed on Windows, it has the option to register a URL to launch its application with a custom link.

-There are many default URL handlers built into Windows, including one for msdt.exe – ms-msdt:/.
+Many default URL handlers are built into Windows, including one for msdt.exe – ms-msdt:/.

 How is CVE 2022-30190 being exploited?

 Follina is primarily exploited via phishing emails that contain malicious Office documents.
 For example, an attacker can craft a Word document that links to an external server.
 This server hosts a file that contains the ms-msdt:/ URL.

 The malicious payload launches msdt.exe with the parameters specified when an end user opens the Word document.
 Msdt.exe launches sdianhost.exe.
 Sdiagnhost.exe loads PowerShell dll’s to run PowerShell commands without directly launching powershell.exe.

 An overview of how to exploit CVE-2022-30190 can be found here.
 An attacker creates a malicious OLE object link in an MS Office document (word/_rels/document.xml.rels), such as an HTML file on the Internet.
 The attributes of the link are placed in the tag.